victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 >
-> Pre-Requisites
 > - Using the FCM Push platform requires that the _Google Play Services_ is installed on the device.
 If you distribute your application through other channels than Google Play, push notifications will not be available on devices that do not have _Google Play Services_.
-> - Using the HMS Push platform requires that the _Huawei Mobile Services_ is installed on the device.
-The UI prompt to install the _HNS_ will appear automatically the very first time  a unique _HMS device token_ is being acquired.
 > - If neither _Firebase Cloud Messaging_ nor _HMS Push_ is viable for the application, please consider deprecated [Active Connection](doc:voice-android-cloud-active-connection).

-## Google FCM Push Notifications

-### 2. Provisioning the Application with the Support Code
+### 2. Provision the Application with the Support Code

 Provisioning your application with the support code to receive the FCM Push Notifications is easy.
 You'll need to acquire a configuration file __google-services.json__ from the FCM console, add it to your project, and implement __FirebaseMessagingService__.